XBraid/xbraid/drivers/README.md

    See also *viz-burgers.py* for visualizing the output.

-3. *drive-lorenz* implements the Lorenz equation, with it's trademark attractors.
-   This problem has not been researched very extensively, and XBraid's behavior is not yet well understood.
-Convergence stagnates, but is the solution "good enough" from a statistical point-of-view?

-   See also *viz-lorenz.py* for visualizing the output.

-4. *drive-diffusion* is a sophisticated test bed for finite element discretizations of the heat equation.
+3. *drive-diffusion* is a sophisticated test bed for finite element discretizations of the heat equation.
 It relies on the [mfem](http://mfem.org) package to create general finite element discretizations for the spatial problem.
    Other packages must be installed in this order.